 MISSION & HISTORY

 The Celtic Junction Arts Center (CJAC) was founded in 2016, with a mission to celebrate, promote, and preserve cultural arts and community.
-The four arms to the organization are:
+The four arms of the organization are:

 - Eoin McKiernan Library (EML), an Irish heritage and arts library established with a book bequest from Eoin McKiernan, one of Minnesota’s greatest champions of Irish art and culture

-- Irish College of MN (ICMN) which offers year-round classes in Irish language and literature, creative writing, drawing, and more
+- Celtic Junction Classes which offers year-round instruction in Irish language and literature, creative writing, drawing, and more

 CJAC is the nonprofit heart of The Celtic Junction, a brick and mortar building bought in 2009 by Irish immigrant, dancer, and musician Cormac O’Se and his Minnesota-born wife, playwright and theater director Natalie O’Shea, to house local Celtic arts organizations.
 CJAC’s unifying vision is to fuel the growth of Celtic arts with exceptional programming and connect our evolving community in a central home.